- In 2014 year Birthday of Martin Luther King, Jr. falls on

 third Monday of January

-Martin Luther King, Jr. Day is a federal holiday in the United States honouring the achievements of Martin Luther King, Jr. - the chief spokesman for nonviolent activism in the civil rights movement to end racial segregation.
+Martin Luther King, Jr. Day is a federal holiday in the United States honoring the achievements of Martin Luther King, Jr. - the chief spokesman for nonviolent activism in the civil rights movement to end racial segregation.
 It is observed on the third Monday of January each year, which is close to January 15, the King's birthday.

 Martin Luther King, Jr. was the most influential of African American civil rights leaders during the 1960s, he was instrumental in the passage of the Civil Rights Act of 1964, which outlawed discrimination in public accommodations, facilities, and employment, and the Voting Rights Act of 1965.
 King was awarded the Nobel Prize for Peace in 1964.
 He was assassinated on April 4, 1968.